Back to National Conference Agenda

 How are public power utilities that power our nation’s defense installations addressing special operations challenges and helping to bolster military resiliency?
 Hear from other utilities like yours that are working with U.S. Department of Defense facilities in their service territories.
 Learn how one public power utility initiated a resiliency summit with four military bases in their community and discussed how to manage community-owned generation and distribution systems on DOD sites.
 Hear about efforts to form a working group of public power utilities that interface with the DOD.

-Dan Hodges, Executive Director, Colorado Association of Municipal Utilities, Colorado Springs, Colorado; Steven Sauer, Manager – Large Commercial and Industrial Sales & Service, Omaha Public Power District, Omaha, Nebraska; and Garrick Williams, Senior Director of Military Strategic Cooperation & Support, CPS Energy, San Antonio, Texas
+Andrew Colosimo, Government Affairs Manager, Colorado Springs Utilities, Colorado; Steven Sauer, Manager – Large Commercial and Industrial Sales & Service, Omaha Public Power District, Omaha, Nebraska; and Garrick Williams, Senior Director of Military Strategic Cooperation & Support, CPS Energy, San Antonio, Texas

 Report Card Time for the CEO and Board